atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 ### Thinking ahead to climate projections

 Research linking social outcomes to weather variations often aim to project results into the future to estimate the impact of climate change on their variable of interest.
 We have chosen (at least for now) not to expand this guide to include information on climate projection because of its immense complexity.
 Oftentimes a more sophisticated understanding of how models work and their uncertainties is needed to avoid underestimating propagated uncertainties in your final estimates.
 As with weather data products (potentially even more so), there is no *right* or *correct* climate model, or group of models to use (see e.g. [Knutti 2010](https://link.springer.com/article/10.1007/s10584-010-9800-2) or [Collins 2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL073370)).
-Emissions scenarios, the response of the models to emissions scenarios, intermodel variability, and *intra-*model variability all add to the uncertainty in your projection, and their relative strength may depend on the timescale and aims of your study.
+Emissions scenarios, the response of the models to emissions scenarios, intermodel variability, and *intra*-model variability all add to the uncertainty in your projection, and their relative strength may depend on the timescale and aims of your study.

+However, to get started in thinking about incorporating changes in climate into your analysis, the author also recommends:
+- [Nissan et al. (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1002/wcc.579): "On the use and misuse of climate change projections in international development"
+- [Auffhammer et al. (2013)](https://academic.oup.com/reep/article-abstract/7/2/181/1522753): "Using Weather Data and Climate Model Output in Economic Analyses of Climate Change"

-However, if you plan to project results into the future, you can start thinking about its logistics now.
+If you plan to project results into the future, you can start thinking about its logistics now.
 Climate data comes from imperfect models whose raw output generally has to be "bias-corrected" before being used in econometric or policy research contexts.
 Bias-correction involves using information from a weather dataset to inform the output of a climate model, either by applying model changes to the weather data (so-called "delta-method" projection) or by adjusting the model output by applying a historical difference between the model and weather data to the future model output.
 We won't go into details about these methods (like everything in this field, they have their strengths and weaknesses), but you should generally use data that has been bias-corrected to the same weather data set you are using to inform your econometric model.
 Oftentimes this bias-correction is still conducted by the econometric or policy-focused research group, but some pre-bias-corrected climate projections exist.
 For example, NASA's [(NEX-GDDP)](https://nex.nasa.gov/nex/projects/1356/) dataset is bias-corrected to the [Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling](http://hydrology.princeton.edu/data.pgf.php) historical dataset.

 ### A Quick Summarizing Note